mvolkmann/blog/src/swift/Concurrency.md

 A queue is responsible for determining when its tasks will run and the threads on which they will run.
+Each queue is either "serial" or "concurrent".
+Both kinds execute their tasks in the order in which they were added.

 Serial queues execute one task at a time and each task can run on a different thread.

 Concurrent queues can execute multiple tasks at the same time which requires multiple threads.
-Both kinds of queues execute their tasks in the order in which they were added.
+The number of tasks executed simultaneously from a concurrent queue at any point in time can vary based on conditions in the application.

 Each queue collect tasks to be run at a given priority or quality of service (QoS).